-- 1 1/2 teaspoons curry powder (I used 1 teaspoon sweet curry and 1/2 teaspoon hot curry)
+- 1 teaspoons curry powder I used 1 teaspoon sweet curry and 1/2 teaspoon hot curry

-- Add the garlic and mango into the blender.
+- Add the garlic, mango and lime juice to the blender.
 Puree until garlic and mango are smooth.
-Add the lime juice, dijon mustard, olive oil and curry powder.
+Add the dijon mustard, ginger, honey, curry powder and salt.
 Blend until smooth.
-Season with salt.